-The U.S. Representatives have advised the Company that the U.S. Underwriters propose initially to offer the shares of Common Stock to the public at the price set forth on the cover page of this Prospectus, and to certain dealers at such price less a concession not in excess of \$ per share of Common Stock.
+The U.S. Representatives have advised the Company that the U.S. Underwriters propose initially to offer the shares of Common Stock to the public at the initial public offering price set forth on the cover page of this Prospectus, and to certain dealers at such price less a concession not in excess of \$ per share of Common Stock.
 The U.S. Underwriters may allow, and such dealers may reallow, a discount not in excess of \$ per share of Common Stock on sales to certain other dealers.
-After the Offerings, the public offering price, concession and discount may be changed.
+After the initial public offering, the public offering price, concession and discount may be changed.

-The Selling Shareholders have granted options to the U.S. Underwriters, exercisable for 30 days after the date of this Prospectus, to purchase up to an aggregate of 780,000 additional shares of Common Stock at the price set forth on the cover page of this Prospectus, less the underwriting discount.
+The Over-Allotment Selling Shareholders have granted options to the U.S. Underwriters, exercisable for 30 days after the date of this Prospectus, to purchase up to an aggregate of 804,000 additional shares of Common Stock at the initial public offering price set forth on the cover page of this Prospectus, less the underwriting discount.
 The U.S. Underwriters may exercise these options solely to cover over-allotments, if any, made on the sale of the Common Stock offered hereby.
 To the extent that the U.S. Underwriters exercise these options, each U.S. Underwriter will be obligated, subject to certain conditions, to purchase a number of additional shares of Common Stock proportionate to such U.S. Underwriters' initial amount reflected in the foregoing table.
-The Selling Shareholders also have granted options to the
+The Over-Allotment

-International Managers, exercisable for 30 days after the date of this Prospectus, to purchase up to an aggregate of 195,000 additional shares of Common Stock to cover over-allotments, if any, on terms similar to those granted to the U.S. Underwriters.
+Selling Shareholders also have granted options to the International Managers, exercisable for 30 days after the date of this Prospectus, to purchase up to an aggregate of 201,000 additional shares of Common Stock to cover overallotments, if any, on terms similar to those granted to the U.S. Underwriters.